mattermost/mattermost-handbook/operations/research-and-development/engineering/team/README.md

 The SET Lead is also on call (via OpsGenie), and is escalated to whenever neither the SET primary nor SET backup acknowledge an issue in the appropriate time.

 The **SET Primary** is an engineer from one of the engineering teams.
 The SET Primary is the first person to respond to any issues escalated.
-Escalation primarilly happens through the "Sustained Engineering" channel or OpsGenie in cases of time urgency (refer to [Sources of scalations](#Sources-of-escalations) section for more details).
+Escalation primarily happens through the "Sustained Engineering" channel or OpsGenie in cases of time urgency (refer to [Sources of escalations](#Sources-of-escalations) section for more details).

 The **SET Backup** is an engineer from one of the engineering teams.
 In the case that the SET Primary is not available or unresponsive, the SET backup temporarily takes over.
 In certain situations it may also be required for the primary to ask for help to the backup.